Frequently asked questions—Who should be included in the census?

 • Persons who have claimed refugee status (asylum seekers) and family members living in the household with them, and

-• persons staying at this address temporarily on the day you complete your census questionnaire, who have no main residence elsewhere in Canada.
+• persons staying at this address temporarily May 12, 2026, who have no main residence elsewhere in Canada.

 My child is away at school and doesn't live here most of the year.
 Should I include them on my census questionnaire?